Chartered Banker by Experience

 Most candidates are expected to complete the qualification within 12 weeks and we expect all candidates to complete within 16 weeks.

-The Chartered Banker by Experience qualification costs £2,495, which includes a Student membership subscription of £60.
+- The Chartered Banker by Experience qualification costs £2,495.

 Interest-free credit available